CHANGES

 "And what about him?"
 Annie asked her father.

-She pointed at Eren's crystallised body there, laid on the ground at a safe distance from them.
+She gestured with her chin at Eren's crystallised body.
+There, laid on the ground at a safe distance from them.
 She was watching carefully since it had revealed itself, emerging from the inside of the worm-like creature after it completely steamed out.
 It had been over half a day since then, but the crystal was still emitting a faint steam.

-"I can't believe he was inside that disgusting creature this entire time," Reiner said.
+"I can't believe he was inside that disgusting thing this entire time," Reiner complained.

-"Well, it's not like it would make much of a difference knowing," argued Pieck.
+"Well, it's not like it would make much of a difference knowing," Pieck argued.
 "That thing seemed invincible up until the very end.
 If it hadn't steamed out on its own, we would never have found him there."

 "Do you think Mikasa is still somewhere in that maze?"
 Reiner asked, turning to look at the oddly shaped maze that was made out of Colossal Titans after they were hardened again.

 "Last I saw, she was next to Levi.
-He didn't say a word before he left, but she was probably killed by Eren's second transformation," Annie said sternly, but with a sad tone in her voice.
+He didn't say a word before he left, but she was probably killed by Eren's second transformation," Annie replied sternly, but with slight sadness in her voice.

-"I could climb up that thing and have a better look at our surroundings," suggested Reiner.
+"I could climb up that thing and have a better look at our surroundings," Reiner then suggested.
 "Maybe there's a nearby town that is still standing.
 And if I find any signs of her out there, it would just be a bonus."

 "There's nothing out there," Annie snapped back at him.
 "Weren't you flying on Falco's back long enough to see it?
 Everything around us is dead.
 The few people here are probably the last survivors of all of this," she remarked.